 - A grant from the National Science Foundation (NSF) provides free licenses for ALEKS online Learning Modules to U.S. citizens and permanent residents majoring in a science, engineering, computer science, or mathematics field (STEM).

-- ALEKS licenses may be purchased directly from www.aleks.com for approximately $19.95/month.
-On the ALEKS course list, choose from the following courses, depending on your level.
-If you choose a level that turns out to be either too easy or too hard, contact the company and they can switch you to a more appropriate level.
+- If you are not a U.S. citizen or a permanent resident, you may purchase ALEKS licenses directly from www.aleks.com for approximately $19.95/month.
+On the ALEKS course list, choose from the following courses below, depending on your level.
+If you choose a level that turns out to be too easy or too hard, contact the company and they can switch you to a more appropriate level.

 - Prep for Intermediate Algebra